abyel26/takenteach-api/README.md

  </p>

 * This API is developed using **NodeJS, ExpressJS, and MongoDB**.
-* It uses JWT tokenization to authorize users.
+* It utilizes JWT tokenization to authorize users.
 * The media, such as videos, is stored on the Google Cloud platform but processed on the API before it is uploaded.